Akuli/odotdot/docs/tutorial.md

 ```

 In fact, Ö's function call syntax is so powerful that **var is the only keyword**
-in Ö. That's correct, Ö code consists of nothing but function calls and `var`
-statements, even though Ö has most things you would expect a modern programming
-language to have, like control flow tools, functions and classes.
+in Ö. Most things that are done with keywords in most other languages, like
+loops, functions and classes, are implemented with functions in Ö.

 ## Function Call Expressions